Analyzing Dependency Distribution Changes Arising from Code Smell Interactions: Discussion

 Developers should prioritize interacting code smells for two reasons: (i) they typically involve more dependencies, making the code harder to understand and more error-prone to change.
 Fixing an interacting pair collapses a larger bundle of edges and reduces ripple effects; and (ii) unlike raw coupling, which mixes intentional and harmful edges, interactions reveal where dependency growth is structurally risky because it concentrates in specific dependency types and directions.
 These patterns usually indicate misplaced responsibilities and broken encapsulation.
 Combined with the characteristics of the smells involved, this makes fixing more actionable, providing clear refactoring strategies that can address multiple smells at once, compared with equally coupled modules without smell interactions.

-For example, when FE interacts with DC, we expect a higher than usual number of data access dependencies from FE to DC.
+For example, when FE interacts with DC, we expect a higher-than-usual number of data access dependencies from FE to DC.
 This suggests a potential refactoring strategy: move FE into DC.
 Doing so would prevent FE from envying DC’s data and would add a functional method to DC, making it less of a pure data holder.
-In Grasscutter\footnote{A game server: https://github.com/Grasscutters/Grasscutter}, \textit{Friendship\#toProto} (an FE) heavily accesses the data of \textit{PlayerProfile} (a DC) to serialize it, suggesting that \textit{Friendship\#toProto} could be moved into \textit{PlayerProfile} to reduce foreign data access and make the DC more behaviorally rich.
+In Grasscutter\footnote{Grasscutter is an open-source anime game server emulator.
+Source code: https://github.com/Grasscutters/Grasscutter}, \textit{Friendship\#toProto} (an FE) heavily accesses the data of \textit{PlayerProfile} (a DC) to serialize it, suggesting that \textit{Friendship\#toProto} could be moved into \textit{PlayerProfile} to reduce foreign data access and make the DC more behaviorally rich.

-Another example involves GC interacting with BC, where we observe a higher than usual number of data access and FM call dependencies.
+Another example involves GC interacting with BC, where we observe a higher-than-usual number of data access and FM call dependencies.
 Both BC and GC represent large, complex classes that often contain multiple responsibilities.
 A common refactoring strategy is to extract classes from them, each representing a single responsibility \cite{lacerda2020code}.
 However, the extensive dependencies between them suggest that the responsibilities may be interwoven across the two classes.
 Therefore, instead of extracting separate classes from each, it may be better to extract a shared class from both, considering their interactions.
 In Grasscutter, methods such as \textit{upgradeWeapon}, \textit{promoteWeapon}, and \textit{calcWeaponUpgradeReturnItems} in \textit{InventorySystem} (a BC) repeatedly operate on the same \textit{GameItem}'s (a GC) fields, such as \textit{level} and \textit{exp}, and always conclude with a call to \textit{save}.
 Extracting these methods and the related data into a dedicated \textit{WeaponProgressionService} would create a cohesive unit focused on weapon advancement, reducing foreign data access and coupling, and decreasing the size and complexity of both original classes.